• Contact Us

 The Power of Positive Thinking and the LSAT

 If you've been deep into the study process preparing for the LSAT, now might be a good time to step back for a moment.
 Instead of talking concepts, I want to remind everyone of one of the most important and sadly overlooked components of success.
 A positive mental outlook.
 When your LSAT is right around the corner, you should feel as though your conceptual preparation is complete.
-In the days leading up to the LSAT, focus on preparing yourself mentally for an amazing test day experience.
-Here are a few key tips that will help get you mentally ready in the days before the LSAT.
-It's an … [Read more...]
+In the days leading up to the LSAT, focus on preparing yourself … [Read more...]

 Posted by Jon Denning / Studying / LSAT Prep, Mentality Leave a Comment